Agricultural Literacy

 Nutrients for Life Foundation Canada has outlined four benefits of agricultural literacy:

-Canadian Agricultural Literacy Month (CALM) takes place every March.
+Canadian Agriculture Literacy Month (CALM) takes place every March.
 It’s a wonderful time to focus your teaching on agricultural topics.
 Although the target audience is K-12 children, resources are also available for early childhood and adult age groups.
 In particular, the American Farm Bureau Foundation provides resources aimed at adults in their Pillars of Agricultural Literacy tool.

 Learn more about the importance of agricultural literacy and ways to incorporate it into your teaching with the resources below.